Results from the 4PI Effective Action in 2- and 3-dimensions: Numerical Results

-We will solve the self-consistent equation of motion for the 2- and 4-point functions using a numerical lattice method.
-For comparison, we start by looking at the corresponding perturbative calculation in two dimensions.
-For the 4-point function the diagrams we need are obtained from figure \ref{f4} with proper vertices replaced by bare ones.
-In 2-dimensions there are no ultraviolet divergences in these 1-loop diagrams, and therefore we can set the counter-term $\delta\lambda_{\rm bb}=0$.
-From equations (\ref{Eq15}) and (\ref{Eq18}) one can show that the 4-point vertex to order $\lambda^{2}$ is given by:
+We start by looking at the perturbative theory.
+For the 4-point function at the 1-loop level the diagrams we need are obtained from figure \ref{f4} with lines and proper vertices replaced by bare ones.
+In less than 4-dimensions there are no ultraviolet divergences and from equation (\ref{Eq15}) we find: